26 February 2025

 Well, there is some difference in belief.

-What they mean to say is they don’t believe as Catholics do.
-And sometimes as other Protestants do.
-Catholics, fr’instance, take holy communion literally: They believe the wafers and wine become Jesus.
-Not represent; become.
-The molecules, during the service, got swapped with Jesus’s.
-(The technical term is “transubstantiation.”) ’Cause Jesus did say, “Take, eat: This is my body.”
-Mk 14.22 KJV Not “This matzo only represents me.”
+Catholics, fr’instance, take holy communion literally.
+They believe the wafers and wine become Jesus.
+Not just represent Jesus; during the service they literally become Jesus.
+Their molecules get swapped with Jesus’s.
+(The technical term for it is transubstantiation—the substance of the communion elements transform into Jesus.)
+After all, didn’t Jesus say, “Take, eat: This is my body”?
+Mk 14.22 KJV He didn’t say “This matzo only represents me.”

-Now, my church tradition doesn’t believe this about communion.
-But this doesn’t mean we therefore don’t believe in practicing communion.
-We totally do; we just don’t buy transubstantiation.
-We figure the wafers, flatbread, saltines, matzo, oyster crackers, or whatever your church uses, only represent Jesus and nothing more.
-He was using metaphor; he does that, y’know.
+I’m not Catholic; I don’t believe the communion elements are literally Jesus.
+Neither does my church tradition, nor my church.
+This doesn’t mean we therefore don’t believe in communion; we totally do.
+We just don’t buy transubstantiation.
+We figure the wafers, flatbread, saltines, matzo, oyster crackers, bread pellets, or whatever your church uses, only represent Jesus and nothing more.
+Our Lord is a big fan of metaphors!

 ’Cause the “ordinances” count.

 The churches I grew up in, called ’em ordinances.
 But like I said, it was very important how we did the ordinances.
 For all of them, baptism was full immersion: You went all the way down into the water.
-Anything less didn’t count as a baptism.
-When I was baptized as an infant, the priest poured water over my head, so that definitely didn’t count as far as they were concerned.
+Anything less wasn’t a valid baptism.
+When I was baptized in the Catholic church as an infant, the priest poured water over my head, so that definitely didn’t count as far as they were concerned.
 But when I was baptized again at age 7, they definitely immersed me, so that counted.

-Now, to a true non-sacramentalist, it wouldn’t make any difference.
+Now, to a true non-sacramentalist, it makes no difference.
 Immersion or pouring water: It’s all baptism.
 Getting baptized as an unaware baby, or getting baptized as a conscious believer: It’s all baptism.
 Getting baptized in a baptismal, a river, a tub, the fountain outside City Hall, or running through a sprinkler: It’s all the same to them.
 The important thing is we remember our salvation, right?

 When I describe a real non-sacramentalist point of view to an Evangelical, they wanna know what kind of strange hippies I’ve been hanging out with again.
-Way too theologically libertarian for them.
+Sounds way too theologically libertarian for them.
 There oughta be some boundary lines drawn around what these ordinances oughta mean, and look like.

 Why?
 Obviously, they respond, because they count.